auroraji2906/Ego4D_EpisodicMemory_Group19/README.md

 - All notebooks require access to the downloaded features to run correctly.

 - You must have access to the Ego4D dataset (with secret key) to download clips.
-Sign the Ego4D License at [Ego4D License](https://ego4ddataset.com/ego4d-license/) if needed.
+Sign [Ego4D License](https://ego4ddataset.com/ego4d-license/) if needed.

 - Recommended environment: Colab or a machine with GPU (T4/A100) for training and inference.